HomeProductionCropsWhat if it doesn’t rain? 3 Sure Ways to Ensure Crops Get...

 • Will it rain this season?
 It does most of the time.

-• Will the rains be enough?
+• Will the rain be enough?
 That is the question.

-I present, 3 things you can do and how to do them to be sure we get adequate water for crop.
-The forth is an interesting one.
+I present, 3 things you can do and how to do them to be sure we get adequate water for crops.

 1. Use Irrigation